Black Watery Diarrhea: 5 Causes & When To Worry.

 - Difficulty in swallowing, chest pain, coughing, hoarseness, or heartburn with esophageal cancer.

-The condition is usually diagnosed by taking a biopsy from the bleeding lesion.
+The condition is usually diagnosed by taking a biopsy of the bleeding lesion.
 Bleeding from gastric or intestinal cancer is considered more in older ages.

 6- Malformed blood vessels in the stomach or intestine (Angiodysplasia).